onikolaiev/ado.core/docs/Update-ADOWitField.md

 Accept wildcard characters: False
 ```

-### -WitRefName
+### -FieldNameOrRefName
-The reference name of the work item type.
+The name or reference name of the field to update.

 ```yaml
 Type: String